Hawaiian Princess

 No analysis available

-I searched for 'fireworks', 'watch fireworks', 'see fireworks from lanai', and similar phrases.
-There are many references to ocean views and sunsets but no statements that units have views of Friday night or other fireworks from the building.
+Searched remarks for 'fireworks', 'watch fireworks from lanai', and similar phrases.
+Listings emphasize ocean views, sunsets, and wildlife sightings, but do not state that Friday night or other fireworks can be viewed from the building.

 No analysis available